-- A. Material Location Reports: At monthly intervals, prepare and submit a comprehensive list of materials delivered to and stored at Project site.
+A. Material Location Reports: At monthly intervals, prepare and submit a comprehensive list of materials delivered to and stored at Project site.
 List shall be cumulative, showing materials previously reported plus items recently delivered.
-Include with list a statement of progress on and delivery dates for materials or items of equipment fabricated or stored away from Project site. - B. Field Condition Reports: Immediately on discovery of a difference between field conditions and the Contract and Detailed Scope of Work Documents, prepare and submit a detailed report.
+Include with list a statement of progress on and delivery dates for materials or items of equipment fabricated or stored away from Project site.

+B. Field Condition Reports: Immediately on discovery of a difference between field conditions and the Contract Documents, prepare and submit a detailed report.
 Submit with a Request for Information.
-Include a detailed description of the differing conditions, together with recommendations for changing the Contract and Detailed Scope of Work Documents.
+Include a detailed description of the differing conditions, together with recommendations for changing the Contract Documents.